International Financial Services District

 The International Financial Services District (IFSD) (Scottish Gaelic: Sgìre Seirbheisean Ionmhais Eadar-nàiseanta) is a financial district in the city of Glasgow, the largest city in Scotland.
 Nicknamed "Wall Street on the Clyde", it ranked in the top 40 of international financial districts, ahead of such cities as Brussels, Madrid, Helsinki, Milan and Dublin.

 The district began being marketed and developed in succession to the Broomielaw Project pioneered by the Scottish Development Agency in the late 1980s.
 A public-private financial district in Glasgow, Scotland; attracting inward investment for leading international financial services companies and a re-location option for existing Glasgow-based companies, seeking to expand their operations.
 Today, it is a major hub in Glasgow for international business, as well as a major contributor to the Economy of Scotland.
 Notable tenants include Morgan Stanley, JPMorgan Chase and Barclays.

-The district is over 3 million sq ft of office space which has been developed at the district since the start of the project in 2001.
+The district comprises over 3 e6sqft of office space, which has been developed since the start of the project in 2001.
 The separate marketing of the area has ended in 2023, and city promotion is part of InvestGlasgow, headquartered in Glasgow City Council.

 History

 The long-term decline of the old harbour area of Glasgow and streets off Broomielaw left largely-vacated premises and former bonded warehouses now loosely connected to Glasgow's traditional core business district centred on Blythswood Hill at the western end of the city centre.

 Planning led by Scottish Enterprise, as successors to the Scottish Development Agency, and Glasgow City Council has helped create space for 28,000 employees, this measure being recognised as vital to the city's economic fortunes.
 In order to develop a fully serviced financial services district and its long term potential, significant investment was granted in order to create the "right environment".

 When first opened in 2001, the International Financial Services District covered roughly one square kilometre between St Vincent Street and the River Clyde in Glasgow.
 It is credited as becoming "the catalyst for rengerating the Broomielaw and the west city centre area".
 Following a period of substantial and successful growth since opening, the International Financial Services District has expanded to the north, east and west in order to meet demand for office space within the district.
 Its growth has saw the city centre of Glasgow as well as the district itself become the "brand for Glasgow's financial services community".

-A further expansion in excess of 3 million sq ft of development has been developed at the International Financial Services District site since it initially opened in 2001.
+A further expansion in excess of 3 e6sqft of development has been developed at the International Financial Services District site since it initially opened in 2001.